We Traveled the World to Find the Softest, Warmest Flannel

 When we give the gift of Portuguese flannel to our loved ones, we are sharing in the proud tradition of the Portuguese flannel craftsmen.
 Yes, we pay a bit more, and in return we receive premium quality, softer, warmer, more durable goods.
 And that’s a tradition that we at The Vermont Country Store are proud to continue.

 Treat Yourself to the Comfort and Tradition of a Lanz Tyrolean Flannel Pajama Set

 Now in Portuguese Flannel, Our Popular Snap-Front Robe Is Even Warmer and Comfier

-The Ultimate Chill Buster: You Won't Find a Warmer Robe Anywhere
+The Ultimate Chill Buster: Two Layers of Our Signature Flannel Means You Won't Find a Warmer Robe Anywhere

 $99.95 - $109.95